MuskanShinde99/AObench/README.md

 ## Configuration

-The repository relies on `dao_setup.py` for initializing hardware and paths.
+The repository relies on `src/config.py` and `dao_setup.py` for initializing hardware and paths.
 By default paths are based on `/home/ristretto-dao/optlab-master`, but you can override them using environment variables:

 ```
 export OPT_LAB_ROOT=/path/to/optlab-master